Battle of Crug Mawr: Battle

+Hypothesized use of longbows

+Some modern writers have speculated that the victory was won by longbows.
+The victory at Crug Mawr took place at a time when the south-eastern Welsh were using longbows as a weapon of war; in 1188, Giraldus Cambrensis noted that the bowmen of Gwent used long powerful bows, attributing the defeat and death of Richard Fitz Gilbert de Clare to Welsh bowmen earlier in 1136.
+No contemporary source on the battle mentions bows, or men from Gwent.

+It has been argued that despite the Normans' superior numbers and elevated position they were surprised by the range of the Welsh archers, and failed to adapt their tactics or positions.
+In 2018, the leader of Plaid Cymru, Adam Price suggested that longbows were a feature of the battle, arguing that the Norman threat led the Welsh to innovate a new solution.

 Aftermath

 The battle was a significant setback to Norman expansion in Wales.
 Ceredigion, which had been part of Deheubarth before the Normans had conquered it, was now annexed by Gwynedd, the more powerful member of the coalition.
 Owain Gwynedd became king of Gwynedd on the death of his father the following year and further expanded the borders of his kingdom.
 In Deheubarth, Gruffydd ap Rhys died in uncertain circumstances in 1137, and the resulting disruption allowed the Normans to partially recover their position in the south.
 Rhys ap Gruffydd of Deheubarth won it back for his kingdom during the war of 1165–1170.